moorepants/dissertation/systemidentification.rst

 many of the issues association with optimization including only being able to find a local minima.
-The number unknown parameters in the :math:`\mathbf{K}` matrix are function of the number of states and the number of outputs, in our case in :math:`\mathbb{R}^{4\times4` which more than doubles the number of unknowns present in the :math:`\mathbf{A}` and :math:`\math{B}` matrices.
+The number unknown parameters in the :math:`\mathbf{K}` matrix are function of the number of states and the number of outputs, in our case in :math:`\mathbb{R}^{4\times4}` which more than doubles the number of unknowns present in the :math:`\mathbf{A}` and :math:`\math{B}` matrices.
 It is thus critical to reduce the number of unknown parameters to have a more likely chance at finding the global minima of the cost function.
-The accuracy of which the system parameters can be depend on the ability to estimate the :math:`\mathbf{K}` matrix.
+The accuracy of the system parameters depend on the ability to estimate the :math:`\mathbf{K}` matrix along with the other parameters.

 .. todo:: Compare the fit from a k=0 fit and one without, note how we aren't getting to the global minima---> this isn't really working out, can't really